 - about Motorsports (general)

-- Rally Raid (cross country rallys) - an extended form of rally racing, conducted on an off-road course which spans across one or more countries.
+- Rally Raid (cross country rallys) - an extended form of rally racing, conducted on an off-road course that spans across one or more countries.

 - Rally Racing (car) - auto racing that mainly happens either on unpaved roads in races against the clock.